William Bonfield

-William Bonfield CBE, FREng, FRS (born 6 March 1937) is a British material scientist, and Emeritus Professor of Medical Materials in the University of Cambridge.
+William Bonfield (born 6 March 1937) is a British material scientist, and Emeritus Professor of Medical Materials in the University of Cambridge.

 Life

 He earned a BSc with First Class Honours, and PhD at Imperial College, London.

-He was a Senior Research Scientist at the Honeywell Research Center from 1961 to 1968.
-He taught at Queen Mary College, becoming the Chairman of the School of Engineering, and Dean of Engineering.
+He was a senior research scientist at the Honeywell Research Center from 1961 to 1968.
+He taught at Queen Mary College, becoming the chairman of the school of engineering, and dean of engineering.

-He was Director of the University of London Interdisciplinary Research Centre (IRC) in Biomedical Materials.
+He was director of the University of London Interdisciplinary Research Centre (IRC) in Biomedical Materials.
 In 1991 he was awarded the A. A. Griffith Medal and Prize.

-He was Professor of Medical Materials, at the University of Cambridge.
+He was professor of medical materials, at the University of Cambridge.

 He directed the Cambridge Centre for Medical Materials, and the Pfizer Institute of Pharmaceutical Materials Science.